 No ordinary song, The Maple Leaf Forever was at one time Canada’s unofficial national anthem.
 Today it is the authorized regimental march of the Queen’s Own Rifles of Canada and the Royal Westminster Regiment.

 The City of Toronto decided to commemorate the tree and its place in Canadian history by utilizing every piece of it.
 Heritage groups and art organizations approached the city with proposals.
 Our Association was one of the first such groups to step forward.
 OWCA was given a section of the tree’s main branch about seven feet long and thirty inch at the bottom.
 The piece has character: it was a cozy home for a raccoon family, has some holes, and in some places the usable wood is less than one inch thick.

 But carvers recognize imperfections like these as creative challenges.
 Our artistic approach features 35 maple leaves, each containing a relief carving of an important person, place or event in Toronto’s history.
 Historians from Archeological Services Inc.and Heritage Toronto assisted us to choose subjects.

 The trunk was debarked, cleaned up, then moved inside at the Ontario Science Centre.
 Carving officially began on Canada Day, July 1st, 2014.
-Volunteers from the Ontario Wood Carvers Association will now take about a year (roughly 6,000 carver-hours) to complete the project, and then the finished sculpture will go on permanent display at the Science Centre.
+Volunteers from the Ontario Wood Carvers Association completed the project and the finished sculpture was unveiled at a well attended ceremony in 2017.
+The sculpture is now on permanent display at the Science Centre.